jperez1478/Pokedex-SwiftUi-MVM/README.md

 # Pokedex-SwiftUi-MVM
-<h2> Pokedex using Model & Model View <h2>
+<h2> Pokedex using Model & Model View
+     - Jessica Perez <h2>

-Before starting the app i suggedt you organize and add the group folders in xcode
+Before starting the app i suggest you organize and add the group folders in xcode

 Start: